masmangan/tuim/docs/tuim.md

 Therefore, we decided to purchase a dedicated radio controller.
 This allows us to learn using the same type of interface employed in real drone operations and preserves the possibility of connecting the controller to a real drone in the future.

 We chose the RadioMaster Pocket [^2], an affordable and widely recommended entry-level radio controller for novice pilots.
 The controller was purchased from an online seller [^3].
 The controller came with no batteries included.
-We bought two batteries from a local seller [ˆ4].
+We bought two batteries from a local seller [^4].

 All of these decisions were made from the perspective of someone with no previous flight experience and no existing drone equipment.
 We chose to invest first in a radio controller because it provides practical experience and a better understanding of drone piloting.
 At the same time, we decided to postpone the decision of whether to buy or build a real drone.

 ## Radio Controller

+See Videos with more complete configuration

 Batteries